isc-projects/kea/doc/guide/dhcp4-srv.rst

 cases when a new reservation has been made for a client for an address currently in use by another client.
 We call this situation a "conflict."
 These conflicts get resolved automatically over time as described in subsequent sections.
-Once the conflict is resolved, the client will keep receiving the reserved configuration when it renews.
+Once the conflict is resolved, the correct client will keep receiving the reserved configuration when it renews.

 Another example when host reservations are applicable is when a host has